pprados/cythonpackage/README.md

 when we build a distribution.

 # Introduction
-Sometime, you want to publish an optimized version of your module.
+- Sometime, you want to publish an optimized version of your pyton module.
-Sometime, you don't want to publish the source code.
+- Sometime, you don't want to publish the source code.
 You can use [PyArmor](https://pyarmor.readthedocs.io/en/latest/), but if you want to keep the API, it's not a good approach.